2019 Lebanon Global Money Week

 The session ended with young graduates who started their own businesses, sharing their success stories with the students for inspiration.

 As part of the Global Money Week international “Save today.
-Safe tomorrow!” initiative, and in alignment with its Economic Development and Human Development pillar which comes within its Financial Literacy Program for Youth, Bank Audi was the first Lebanese private bank to organise an initiative targeting high-school students, “A Day at Bank Audi” which took place from March 10 till 13.
+Safe tomorrow!” initiative, and in alignment with its Economic Development and Human Development pillar which comes within its Financial Literacy Programme for Youth, Bank Audi was the first Lebanese private bank to organise an initiative targeting high-school students, “A Day at Bank Audi” which took place from March 10 till 13.

 Students from different and diverse schools in Lebanon were hosted by Bank Audi purposefully selected to include the diversity of Lebanon.
 The students attended presentations delivered by Bank Audi employees on basic banking concepts, e-payment solutions and card services, and compliance.
 They also visited the Bank’s Bab Idriss Corporate Branch, as well as its e-Gallery and e-Branch.